 The low schools score might be a result of factors like lower than average education levels, lackluster reading and math scores and the inaccessibility of local elementary and high schools.

-The livability score in Tri-City is 60 out of 100 and the city is ranked in the 39th percentile of all cities across America.
-This is a poor rating when compared to the average of other places in the country.
-There are nine total categories that generate the livability score.
-Tri-City ranks well for crime (B+), cost of living (A-) and housing (A+) Tri-City does not fare well for the following: amenities (F), education (F) and employment (F).
+Using data and statistics Tri-City has received a livability score of 60/100.
+This score is ranked in the 36th percentile when compared to all other cities.
+This is not a favorable rating; as this score ranks among some of the lowest in America.
+Living in Tri-City may not be a pleasant experience.
+If we dig a little deeper into each category within the livability score, we see that Tri-City has higher than average rankings for the following: crime (B-), cost of living (A-) and housing (A+).
+Tri-City does not score well for the following: amenities (F), education (F) and employment (F).
 It might be a smart idea to take a closer look at each category to find out why.